Property Investment Returns in Samaná: Rental Yield Guide

 Is Samaná better than Punta Cana for property investment?

 Samaná offers lower entry prices and less competition than Punta Cana, with comparable or better yields.
 Punta Cana averages $20,000–$22,000 in annual Airbnb revenue with higher purchase prices.
-Samaná also has stronger appreciation potential as an emerging market, though Punta Cana offers more established infrastructure.
+Samaná also has stronger appreciation potential as an emerging market and lower hurricane exposure than the south coast, though Punta Cana offers more established infrastructure.

 Do I need to be in the DR to manage my rental property?

-No, but remote management requires a reliable local property management company (budget 20–25% of gross revenue).
+No, but remote management requires a reliable local property management company (budget 15–25% of gross revenue for short-term rentals).
 This is the most common challenge international investors face.
 Interview multiple companies, check references with other foreign owners, and visit at least once a year.

 The Bottom Line